Nope – not just a pimple, that’s Stye Eye!

 - Do not rub your eyes

 - Do not touch your eyes for warm compress with unwashed hands

 - Do not handle your contact lenses carelessly and avoid using for the stye eye, to stop spreading the infection.
 Even if you have to use the contact lenses avoid them touching your skin around the eye

-- Never try to cover the stye with makeup which will actually blocks the ducts in the line of eyelashes and generates more infection
+- Never try to cover the stye with makeup, which will actually blocks the ducts in the line of the eyelashes and generates more infection